astahmer/box-extractor/README.md

 a more complex `<Box />` component could support :

 -   [escape hatches](https://github.com/TheMightyPenguin/dessert-box/#escape-hatch) (inspired from `@dessert-box`) with the `__` prefix, allowing you to use styles not pre-defined in your theme sprinkles.
--   [reversed conditions props](#reversed-conditions-props) with the `_` prefix, allowing you to use multiple sprinkle properties on the same condition
+-   [🔄 reversed conditions props](#reversed-conditions-props) with the `_` prefix, allowing you to use multiple sprinkle properties on the same condition

 it could look like this ([the one used from the examples](https://github.com/astahmer/box-extractor/blob/main/examples/react-basic/src/components/Box.tsx)) :